Winfield Racing School: Volant Elf scholarship (Volant Elf-Winfield)

 From 1974, Elf took over the scholarship and it became Volant Elf Scholarship offered at the school in addition to the Formula Renault and Formula 3 team the school operated to offer "Prize Drive" spots for the qualified students as a strong incentive.
 At the end of each season, shoot-out sessions are organized by the racing school to determine the five best students.
 The final winner is granted the full financing of a season in French Formula Renault Championship for the following year.
 One of the qualified students, Alain Prost, won 12 of the 13 races in the 1976 Formula Renault season.

 With the realization that there are some exceptional talents among the non-winners, Trophée Winfield was also created to offer second chances for recognition, as well as for the winners of shorter-term programs at the school.

 Rebirth

 In March 2015, Frédéric Garcia and Anne-Charlotte Rémy invested and bought the Winfield Racing School brand.
 Adding Historic Racing, brought in by Laurent Fort (Winfield Héritage) to the line of activities, the school offers a Formula 1 driving experience day to wealthy enthusiasts in addition to the traditional schooling for young racing drivers, occupying the modern facilities at Paul Ricard circuit previously used by Renault F1 and Toyota F1 teams.

+The school also relaunched in 2018 the "Volant Winfield" and the "Trophée Winfield", single-seater training and selection programmes.
+The 2018 Volant Winfield winner, Brazilian Caio Collet, was crowned Formula 4 French champion the same year and has been a member of the Renault Sport Academy since 2019.
+Théo Pourchaire, winner of the 2018 Trophée Winfield, won the German Formula 4 championship in 2019 and made his debut in Formula Three the following year.
+The 2019 Volant Winfield was won by Jules Mettetal, while the 2019 Trophée Winfield (reserved for drivers under 16) was claimed by Isack Hadjar, then aged 14.
+At the same event, Doriane Pin (aged 15) was recognised as the best female driver and received a prize from the FIA Women in Motorsport Commission, earning a preparation day and two Formula 4 test days with the FFSA Academy.
+Hadjar subsequently reached Formula One in 2025 with Racing Bulls, before moving to Red Bull Racing for 2026, becoming the first Algerian driver in Formula 1.
+Pin won the F1 Academy championship in 2025 and has been a Mercedes Formula 1 development driver since 2026.
+In 2023, Adrien Closmenil, supported by the Winfield Racing School, made his debut in the French Formula 4 Championship.
+He subsequently moved to endurance racing in the LMP3 category and won the European Le Mans Series championship in 2025.